Deducing interfaces¶

 /==

-should be read as “must have a greater/greater or equal/equal score than”.Partial matching means matching where some rtl signals haven’t been matched to interface signals, full matching means matching where all have been matched.
+should be read as “must have a greater/greater or equal/equal score than”.Partial matching means matching where some RTL signals haven’t been matched to interface signals, full matching means matching where all have been matched.

 Current implementation when used with default config values satisfies these properties: